generic-account/generic-account.github.io/README.md

 Hi everybody, I'm Gordon!

 I'm an incoming sophomore at MIT studying Electrical Engineering, Computer Science, and Mathematics,with a focus on programming languages and computer architecture.
-I'm especially interested in the intersection of performance engineering, compiler optimization, machine learning, numerical methods, and finance intersect
+I'm especially interested in the intersection of performance engineering, compiler optimization, machine learning, numerical methods, and finance.

 Outside of school I’m passionate about language learning, radio, music, environmental sustainability, and nature.